-Summer is almost here, and artists are coming to terms with the cancellation of festival season and all of the professional and creative development opportunities it typically brings.
+Summer is here, and artists are coming to terms with the cancellation of festival season and all of the professional and creative development opportunities it typically brings.
 This break between season calendars for working musicians or summer recess for students is often a time for performers to reconnect, reflect, and build.

 Principal Oboist for the Los Angeles Chamber Orchestra and Colburn alumnus Claire Brazeau (Conservatory ’14) reflected recently, “We’ve been thrown out of our traditional venues, but we are all putting our heads together to figure out how we can keep creating and sharing our passion for the arts.”
 For many performing arts organizations and institutions, this means going virtual.